 Gary Arnold is a labor leader currently serving as the Business Manager/Financial Secretary Treasurer for Denver Pipefitters Local #208, Business Manager/Financial Secretary Treasurer for Rocky Mountain Pipe Trades District Council #5, and Financial Secretary Treasurer for the 5-states Pipe Trades Association.
 Prior to being elected Business Manager, Gary served as Head Training Coordinator for Denver Pipefitters Joint Apprenticeship Training Committee, leading one of the largest registered apprenticeship programs in the state.
 Previously, he was a General Foreman for multiple Mechanical Contractors overseeing installations, modifications, and servicing of HVAC/R systems, steam systems, and process piping systems; apprenticeship instructor for Denver Pipefitters JATC; and journeyman pipefitter.
 His community involvement includes an appointment to the Colorado Business Experiential Learning Commission, a term on the Denver Building Code Revision Committee, and the Governors Emergency Council on Economic Stabilization and Growth.
 He also served on the sponsorship committee of Imagination Library Denver a child literacy advocacy organization.
 In 2007, he finished 1st place in the United Associations International Apprenticeship Contest, Welder Division, as the top apprentice in the US and Canada.
 Gary is a 6th generation Colorado native and currently resides in Englewood.

-Elise Jones is a county commissioner for Boulder County, first elected in 2012, re-elected in 2016 and currently serving as chair.
-She represents Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016; is the DRCOG representative to the Statewide Transportation Advisory Committee; and has served on the Regional Air Quality Council from 2009-2019.
+Elise Jones is the executive director of the Southwest Energy Efficiency Project (SWEEP), a nonprofit dedicated to achieving energy efficiency and clean transportation in Colorado, Arizona, Nevada, New Mexico, Utah and Wyoming.
+Prior to this position, Elise served as a county commissioner for Boulder County for eight years, from 2013-2020.
+As a commissioner, Elise represented Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016; as the DRCOG representative to the Statewide Transportation Advisory Committee from 2014-2020; and on the Regional Air Quality Council from 2009-2019.
 Elise holds a bachelor’s degree in Natural Resources from Cornell University in New York and a master’s in Resource Policy, Planning and Administration from the University of Michigan.
-Previously, she was the executive director of Colorado Environmental Coalition for 13 years, focusing on climate, energy, wilderness, land use, transportation and other conservation issues.
+Previously, Elise was the executive director of Colorado Environmental Coalition for 13 years, focusing on climate, energy, wilderness, land use, transportation and other conservation issues.
 Elise has also worked as a regional director for the League of Conservation Voters; a senior legislative assistant for Oregon congresswoman Elizabeth Furse; and a policy advocate for the National Wildlife Federation.
-She has dedicated her non-profit and volunteer time to the Humane Society of Boulder Valley, Boulder Planning Board, Greenprint Denver Advisory Council, and Colorado Conservation Voters.
+Elise has dedicated her non-profit and volunteer time to the Humane Society of Boulder Valley, Boulder Planning Board, Greenprint Denver Advisory Council, and Colorado Conservation Voters.
 Elise lives in Boulder with her partner, Karl, and their daughter, McKenzie.